 Dr. Peter Groot

-Dr. Peter Groot, psychologist at UMC Utrecht, was appointed Knight in the Order of the Netherlands Lion for his very important work for the responsible and safe reduction of medication that can cause withdrawal symptoms.
+Dr. Peter Groot, psychologist at UMC Utrecht, was appointed Knight in the Order of the Netherlands Lion because of the very important work he does around the responsible and safe reduction of medication that can cause withdrawal symptoms.
 He developed so-called tapering strips, which Professor of Psychiatry at UMC Utrecht Jim van Os calls "probably the most important pharmacological innovation in the last 25 years".

-Peter is committed to helping patients stop all medication that you can't just stop without experiencing withdrawal symptoms.
-And to make the tapering strips available and reimbursed for everyone who needs them.
-He is driven by his own experiences with tapering off antidepressants and the challenges he encountered.
+Peter is committed to helping patients taper medication that causes withdrawal symptoms when stopped and to make tapering strips available and reimbursed for everyone who needs them.
+He is driven by his own experiences with tapering off antidepressants.

 Dr. Anne Guy (PsychD)